 However, you can involve several strategies to manage these challenges.

-• Regular training is needed for the staff to enlighten them about the capabilities and limitations of DICOM modalities.
+- Regular training is needed to inform staff about the capabilities and limitations of DICOM modalities.

 Conclusion